-The program is administered by Dr. Mark Sedler, Associate Dean for Global Medical Education, who also chairs the Advisory Committee that reviews applications for funding.
-Departmental liaisons, listed below, may facilitate the identification of appropriate Stony Brook mentors.
-Applications (2018-2019 Application for Int Med Res Fellowship.pdf) may be submitted to the Administrative Assistant for the Office of Global Medical Education, Kimberly Malamutt (4-2346), by March 1st for consideration in the next funding cycle.
+The program is administered by Dr. Mark Sedler, Director for Global Medical Education, who also chairs the Advisory Committee that reviews applications for funding.
+Applications (Application for Int Med Res Fellowship) may be submitted to the Administrative Assistant for the Office of Global Medical Education, Laurel Loh (8-7807), by March 1st for consideration in the next funding cycle.
 All students must attend at least one introductory session on opportunities in global medicine offered in the fall.
-In addition, prospective applicants must meet individually with Dr. Sedler by appointment to discuss their proposal and a letter of intent to apply must be received no later than January 31st.
+In addition, prospective applicants must meet individually with Dr. Sedler by appointment to discuss their proposal and a letter of intent to apply must be received no later than January 1st.
 Failure to meet these requirements may result in denial of funding.

 - The student is responsible for finding a Stony Brook faculty member to serve as a "domestic" advisor with whom he/she develops a research proposal for a project as well as an appropriate onsite mentor in the foreign country in which he/she plans to do the project.

-- Site selection for all projects must be reviewed and approved by the Associate Dean for Global Medical Education, prior to submission of an application.
+- Site selection for all projects must be reviewed and approved by the Director for Global Medical Education, prior to submission of an application.

 - The application process involves letters of support from the Stony Brook mentor and the onsite mentor as well as a description of the research project, the student's CV, and a brief personal statement.